FakePickle/Rate-My-Professors-Backend/README.md

-# Rate My Professor (India)
+# Rate My Professor for India

 ## Project Overview
-Rate My Professor (India) is a web application aimed at providing a platform for students to share and discover information about professors in Indian educational institutions.
+Rate My Professor is a web application aimed at providing a platform for students to share and discover information about professors in Indian educational institutions.
 The platform allows students to rate and review professors based on their teaching style, communication skills, and overall experience.
 This project is designed to facilitate transparency and help students make informed decisions when selecting courses and professors.

 ## Features